Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 workbooks, each needing a different Python setup to run.
 The first type of workbooks is intended to be downloaded andrun locally by individual users.
-The second type is designed to be hosted, assigned, worked on, and graded on a single server,using (<https://github.com/jupyter/jupyterhub>) to hostand run the notebooks and (<https://github.com/jupyter/nbgrader>) to assign, collect, and grade.
+The second type is designed to be hosted, assigned, worked on, and graded on a single server, using `jupyterhub` (<https://github.com/jupyter/jupyterhub>) to hostand run the notebooks and `nbgrader` (<https://github.com/jupyter/nbgrader>) to assign, collect, and grade.

 The text, images, and Python code in the workbooks are the same between the two versions, as are the files and programs needed to complete each.